 Objective: To model how a sound wave travels from particle to particle in any medium.

-Have two people hold the two ends of a Slinky toy, stretched (slightly) lengthwise on top of a table.
+Have two people hold the two ends of a Slinky toy, stretched (slightly) lengthwise on top of a table or bench.
 Explain that the rings of the slinky are like the particles (molecules) in the air.
 At one end, have a child squeeze and then release a few of the rings.
 Watch the wave travel along the slinky, each ring pushing the ring next to it along the slinky.
 If there is enough force, the wave will reach the end and even return.
 How is this similar to the way sound moves through the air?
 (A waving object like the paint stick squeezes the air molecules near it, creating a wave that travels through the air.)
 How is it different from a sound wave?
 (In the air, sound waves move outwards in all directions.)